TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 11/Proverbs 11.26.md

 ---

-He that withholdeth grain, the people shall curse him; But blessing shall be upon the head of him that selleth it.
+People curse someone who withholds grain, but blessing will be on the head of him who sells it.